 Who can join?

-Anyone who has completed fifth grade or is at least 11 years old or earned Arrow of Light as a Webelos.
+Anyone who has completed fifth grade is at least 11 years old or earned Arrow of Light as a Webelos.

 How do I sign my child up for Scouting?